bes-ptah/winbatchOS/README.md

 # WinBatchX
 #### WinBatchX is a successful operating system in batch script made for any windows release (NT 6.1+) that shows a working GUI, desktop and buttons inside the command line.
-Over 95 builds have tested this for about a year now.
+Over 100 builds have tested this for about a year now.
 The latest release is 16.0 - The Windows ModernPC (10X) Update.
 It's update (16.1) is recieved as an 'addon'.
 The previewing release is the 17.0 release.

-#### ( ! ) Tested with the latest Insider build; Windows 11 Insider Release Build 25115
+#### ( ! ) Tested with the latest Insider build; Windows 11 Insider Release Build 25169
 #### ( ! ) We don't support 32-bit operating systems because some of our GUI programs are 64-bit only.

+#### ( ! ) WinBatchX 16.0 has ended release support and 16.1 is it's sucessor.

 ###### Our next release, WinBatchX 17.0, will be released between late June 2022.